jbryer/IS606Fall2015/README.md

 ## Homework Assignments

-The solutions to the practice problems are in the end of the book and do not need to be handed in.
+The solutions to the practice problems are at the end of the book and do not need to be handed in.
 Graded assignments should be typed (preferably using R Markdown) or neatly hand written and scanned.

 * Chapter 1. (due Sept 6)
 	* Practice: 1.7 (available in R using the `data(iris)` command), 1.9, 1.23, 1.33, 1.55, 1.69